Stand on the beach head

-The National Museum of the Pacific War's World War II Pacific Combat Program teaches about the past to impact the present and inspire the future.
-Discover the stories of the brave men and women who led America to victory in World War II.
+The National Museum of the Pacific War's Victory in the Pacific program teaches about the past to impact the present and inspire the future.
+Discover the stories of the men and women who led America to victory in World War II.

-Admission to the Pacific Combat Program is sold separately from the general admission to the Museum.
+Admission to the Victory in the Pacific Program is sold separately from the general admission to the Museum.

 Tickets are non-refundable for the 75-minute program.
 This is an outdoor program that is canceled only in cases of severe weather.
 In the case of program cancellation, rain checks will be issued.

 The Museum provides ear protection for all guests.
-The show is not recommended for children under the age of 6 due to loud noises.
+Victory in the Pacific is not recommended for children under the age of 6 due to loud noises.

 Children 5 & Under